ppy/osu-wiki/wiki/Tournaments/FL4T/1/en.md

 ### Group Stage

-1. There will be 8 groups of 4 participants each.
+1. There will be 6 groups of 4 and 2 groups of 3.
+   - The groups of 3 will have all bottom seeded players.
 2. Each group will be a single round-robin format, with each group member playing each other once.
 3. The two best performing participants in each group will proceed to the Knockout Stage.
 4. In order, the criteria for groups performance is as follows: